Using Composite and Auto Glyphs»

 Creating an auto glyph layer»

 To convert a simple or composite layer of a single glyph into an auto glyph layer, open the glyph and then turn on the Auto layer toggle to the glyph’s layer or master in Property bar, or in the properties section of the Layers and Masters panel.
-Once you have turned the toggle on, you can add a custom glyph recipe in the Auto Layer field .
+Once the toggle is turned on, if FontLab is using a predefined recipe, it will shown in grey in the Auto Layer field (to distinguish it from custom recipes).

 To convert the current layer of multiple glyphs into an auto glyph layer, select all the glyphs in the Font Window, open the Generate Glyphs dialog Font > Generate Glyphs, and check Rebuild existing glyphs and Create auto layers.
 Once you press OK, the current layer of all the selected glyphs will be rebuilt, and the previous contents will be completely replaced with automatically generated content.